ethereum/EIPs/EIPS/eip-draft-ens-multicoin.md

 function setAddr(bytes32 node, uint coinType, bytes calldata addr);
 ```

 `setAddr` adds or replaces the address for the given node and coin type.
+The parameters for this function are as per those described in `addr()` above.

 This function emits an `AddressChanged` event with the new address; see also the backwards compatibility section below for resolvers that also support `addr(bytes32)`.